The Appeal to Definition Fallacy: When People Misuse the Dictionary

 • The appeal to definition is a logical fallacy that occurs when someone’s argument is based, in a problematic manner, on the definition of a certain term as it appears in a dictionary or a similar source.

-• For example, if one person says “this restaurant is freezing” and someone replies by saying “the dictionary says that ‘freezing’ means ‘being at the temperature at which water turns into ice or below it’, and it’s clearly not that cold here”, that person is using the appeal to definition.
+• For example, if one person says “this restaurant is freezing” and someone replies with “‘freezing’ means ‘being at or below the temperature where water turns to ice’, and it’s not that cold here”, that person is using an appeal to definition.

-• To respond to an appeal to definition, you should first make sure that the use of the definition is fallacious, and then either explain why the use of definition is inappropriate, or why the proposed definition is flawed; you can also use relevant examples to illustrate the problem with this type of argument, and ask your opponent to justify their reasoning.
+• To respond to an appeal to definition, make sure that the use of the definition is fallacious, and then explain why the use of definition and/or the definition itself is flawed; you can also use relevant examples to illustrate the problem with this type of argument, and ask the person using it to justify their reasoning.